alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-play-pause-icon.md

 ## Creating animated icons

-TODO(alockwood): figure out what to write here
+* TODO(alockwood): figure out what to write here
+* Maybe start with an explanation that this blog post is about explaining animation techniques and won't be super technical as a result (most of the technical details can be learned by reading the sample app source code).

 ### Drawing `path`s